Director

 Henry Cowles

-Henry (he/him/his) is a junior at Gonzaga, studying biology and education with hopes to become a school principal someday just like his mother was!
+Henry (he/him/his) is a senior at Gonzaga, studying biology and education with hopes to become a school principal someday just like his mother was!
 He is from Rocklin, California (near Sacramento), and likes to spend his time watching and playing sports, drawing, and playing video games.
 He is very passionate about teaching and climate change and has experience in the classroom co-teaching middle school life science and coaching basketball!

 Holly Fijolek

-Holly (she/her/hers) is a junior studying Environmental Science.
+Holly (she/her/hers) is a senior studying Environmental Science with a minor in Biology.
 She is from Linden, Michigan and likes to spend her time hiking, picnicking, and playing with her dogs.
-Holly is passionate about studying the effects of climate change on both human and ecological communities.
+Holly is passionate about studying the effects of climate change on ecological communities, specifically in aquatic systems.

 Georgia LaPlante

-Georgia (she/her/hers) is a sophomore majoring in Environmental Science with a minor in Leadership Studies.
+Georgia (she/her/hers) is a junior majoring in Environmental Science with a minor in Leadership Studies.
 She is from Fort Collins, Colorado, and enjoys skiing, camping, concert-going, and exploring new places.
 She's enthusiastic about environmental protection, wants to take her passion to the next level in the future, and is dedicated to making a difference.

 Affiliated Faculty